 The Friends of Brad Memorial Foundation

-FOBMF was created to honor the memory of Bradley Edward Rozman through programs that cultivate and celebrate young Minnesota musicians.
+The FOBMF was created to honor the memory of Bradley Edward Rozman through programs that cultivate and celebrate young Minnesota musicians.
 The Foundation administers a number of programs aimed towards this goal, including the music events BradFest and BradtoberFest.
-FOBMF is a 501(c)(3).
-For more information or to contribute to the cause, contact email@example.com or visit http://www.friendsofbrad.org.
+The FOBMF is a 501(c)(3).
+For more information or to contribute to the cause, contact firstname.lastname@example.org or visit http://www.friendsofbrad.org.

 Bradley E. Rozman